brinnLabs/piDAR/README.md

 ## Installation

-to get this to run at boot put piDAR.py in the boot folder and edit rc.local which is found in /etc/ by doing
+to get this to run at boot create a folder named audio on the boot partition and put piDAR.py and settings.xml in the boot folder.
+Then edit rc.local which is found in /etc/ by doing

     sudo nano /etc/rc.local

 and then replace the IP dummy script with

-   sudo python /boot/piDAR.py
+    sudo python /boot/audio/piDAR.py

 Make sure to edit the settings file to the layout you would like